sstadt/pa11y-auditor/README.md

 Large sites can take some time to generate a sitemap, be patient!
 If you suspect the sitemap is taking too long, plug your URL into a sitemap generator like [this one](https://www.xml-sitemaps.com/).
 If the user agent is being blocked, you will see an error when attempting to crawl the site.

+Successful audits will be deposit an `audit.json` at `./audits/{site}/`.
+This file will a list of error codes along with their counts, followed by a full list of the errors encountered during the audit.

 *To respect the privacy of the companies being audited all audit results are ignored by git.*